 To do lists shouldn’t take hours to set up, nor should they be complicated.
 Every second you spend setting up your task list and preparing for the work ahead is time wasted instead of getting out there and eliminating items from your schedule.
 You should be able to jot down your tasks, have just enough flexibility to work how you need to, and then get on with it.
 After all, isn’t the point of a to do list to help improve your productivity?

-checklist template word
+checklist template excel

-task checklist template
+to do checklist template

 blank checklist template